 UT PCF offers following proteomics services:

-o N- and O-glycosylation and ubiquitinylation sites and occupancy,
+o N- and O-glycosylation sites, ubiquitinylation sites and occupancy,

-o Sulfation, nitration, deamidation, hydroxylation and other non-complex modifications.
+o Sulfation, nitration, deamidation, hydroxylation and other non-complex modifications,